 Ever put away a file and had no idea where to find it later?
 Maybe it has important client or patient information that you can’t afford to lose, or maybe it was critical to an upcoming meeting.
 Regardless, we trust our filing systems to have what we need when we need it, but sometimes, accidents happen.
 However, with a top-tier document scanning system, the chances of a file getting lost or misplaced decrease significantly.
 Digital files are kept in a secure database that’s only available to those employees or clients who have approved access.
 You’ll know where your files are at all times and won’t have to reprint pages upon pages of documents that have been misplaced.

 Reduces Carbon Footprint

 According to a study linked on Eco-Officiency, the average US office worker uses 10,000 sheets of paper a year.
 Statistics show that if US companies and corporations cut just 10% of paper use a year, that would be enough to get rid of 1.6 million tons of greenhouse gases, which is the equivalent of taking 280,000 cars off the road yearly.
-When the numbers are stacked up that way, the benefits to an office with no paper really add up.
+When the numbers are stacked up that way, the benefits to a paperless office really add up.

 Better Customer Service

 A huge benefit to a paperless office is faster communication.
 When the majority of your business’ external communications are being sent out electronically, the guaranteed response time is much faster than sending out communications via paper mail.
 Faster communication is an easier way to develop a stronger customer service procedure.
 Clients will be able to contact you much easier, whether it’s through email or social media, and you’ll be able to stay on top of their concerns much faster.
 It’s just one way a paperless office can help improve and streamline your office’s productivity.